uccser/cs-field-guide/csfieldguide/chapters/content/en/artificial-intelligence/sections/intelligent-agents.md

 In this chapter we will look at examples of both learning, and non-learning agents as examples of artificially intelligent agents.
 While you read about these have a think about whether you would consider these different agents to be intelligent, and how you might define intelligence and AI.

+## The Turing Test

+The Turing test is a famous Artificial Intelligence experiment, that was developed by the Computer Scientist Alan Turing in 1950.
+He proposed this test as a way to determine if a computer truly was intelligent.
+To pass the Turing test, a computer program must convince a human that it is also a human by having a conversation.
+While having a simple conversation seems like a very easy thing to do to us humans, it is actually an extremely complicated thing for a computer to do.
+Correctly interpretting what someone says to you, and choose appropriate things to say based on the conversation is a form of intelligence.
+Defining intelligence as having this ability is what Turing based his test on.

+{panel type="teacher-note"}

+# TED video introducing the Turing test

+There is a TED video that gives an overview of the Turing test [on YouTube](https://www.youtube.com/watch?v=3wLqsRLvV-c).

+{panel end}

+Two humans are required to carry out this test.
+One of the humans act as an interrogator, and the other as a "human" to compare the computer program to.
+The interrogator is put in a separate room from the computer running the computer program and the "human".
+The interrogator has conversations with both the human and the computer program, but isn’t told which one they are having the conversation with at each time.
+The conversations are both carried out over something like an instant messaging program so that actual speech isn’t required from the computer program.
+During the conversations, the human has to convince the interrogator that they are indeed the human, and the computer program has to convince the interrogator that IT is actually the human.
+At the end of the conversations, the interrogator has to say which was the computer and which was the human.
+If they can’t reliably tell, then the computer is said to have passed the test.

+{image file-path="img/chapters/Turing_Test_version_3.png" source="https://en.wikipedia.org/wiki/File:Turing_Test_version_3.png" alt="A basic Turing test diagram"}

+As of the time this chapter was written, no computer program has officially passed the test, but some have been claimed to pass it in [specific circumstances](https://www.cnet.com/news/alphabet-chairman-says-google-duplex-passes-turing-test-in-one-specific-way-io-2018/).

+Other forms of the Turing test exist as well.
+Video games often have computer controlled characters that play with or against you, in place of a second human controlled character.
+A variation of the Turing test can be used to determine whether or not the computer controlled player seems to have human intelligence by getting an interrogator to play against both the computer character and the human character, and to see whether or not they can tell them apart.

+In fact, many parts of human intelligence could be tested using a variation of the Turing test.
+If you wanted a computer chess player that seemed like a human as opposed to a computer (as some people might prefer to be playing against a human rather than a computer), you could use a Turing test for this as well!
+What other possible Turing tests can you think of?